WestbrookOKC/Sentiment-analysis-and-recommendation-of-Rottentomato/Recommendation System/README.md

 ## Summary

-Hi, my name is Zixiang Wang.
-I'm in charge of the **recommendation system**.

 Based on the previous steps, we have informations about movies and sentiments analysis result for users reviews.

 Using reviews from the same user, we can give a User Image based on the movies he see with positive attitude. *For example, User Image will shows what gerone he likes.*